 Hiring the right talent with the necessary skills is the first step to running a successful outbound call center.
 In order to help that team reach their full potential and take the business to the next level, you need to provide them with the right technological tools and support.
-Having a strong sales tech stack in place is key to ensuring that your whole team is as productive and efficient as possible.
+A strong sales tech stack is key to ensuring that your whole team is as productive and efficient as possible.

-As contacts move through the sales journey, the associated tasks change throughout the journey from prospecting to sales and finally processing and delivery of the purchased product.
-Technological tools focusing specifically on these areas will ensure a seamless process:
+As contacts move through the sales pipeline, the associated tasks change throughout the journey from prospecting to sales and finally processing and delivering the purchased product.
+Sales tech tools focusing specifically on these areas will ensure a seamless process:

 - Customer Relationship Management (CRM)

 - Communication and Scheduling Tool

 - Closing Sales Tools